 - How much has been invested into the company

 As the name suggests, your company’s assets must always be equal to the combined value of your liabilities and equity.
-The sheet must always be balanced.
-A business’ assets must equal the liabilities plus stockholders’ equity.
+Some business use hedge accounting to reduce volatility impact in financial statements, however, the sheet must be balanced.
 If either is out of alignment, your calculations or notations are incorrect.
 According to Harvard University:

 “A balance sheet is a financial statement that communicates the so-called ’book value’ [assets - liabilities] of an organization, as calculated by subtracting all of the company’s liabilities and shareholder equity from its total assets.”